How Do Stem Cells Support Joint Recovery and Regeneration?

 What Is the Recovery Timeline After Treatment?

 Immediate post-procedure care instructions focus on protecting the injection site and managing any minor discomfort.
-Most patients can return home the same day with guidelines about activity restrictions for the first few days.
-Light movement is encouraged, but high-impact activities should be avoided for 6 weeks following treatment.
+Patients can return to their hotel the same day with guidelines about activity restrictions for the first few days.
+Light movement is encouraged, but high-impact activities should be avoided for 6 weeks post treatment.

 Week-by-week recovery milestones vary by individual and joint treated.
-During the first two weeks, focus on gentle range of motion exercises and allowing the stem cells to settle into the tissue.
-Weeks three through six often involve following the physical rehab protocols we provide as inflammation decreases and early tissue repair begins.
+During the first two weeks we recommend no major activity.
+For weeks 3 through 6, focus on gentle range of motion exercises and allowing the stem cells to settle into the tissue.
+After 6 weeks patients gradually increasing activity levels as inflammation decreases and early tissue repair begins.

 Long-term maintenance and lifestyle recommendations help protect your results.
 Maintaining a healthy weight reduces stress on joints.
 Regular low-impact exercise keeps joints mobile and strong.
 Good nutrition supports ongoing tissue health and helps prevent further degeneration.